shabi1978/speedUP/README.md

 Step 6.
 Add your Git repo link in "gitPosConfiguration.yaml".

 Step 7.
-Add your values in "posConfiguration.yaml" which you want to replace with the existing one(LeftHand is Old Value and RightHand is New Value).
-Kindly take note it will rename your files, file reference and directory according to your input.
+Add the new values in "posConfiguration.yaml" which you want to replace the existing ones with.(on the Left side are Old Values and on Right side are New Values).
+Kindly note- this will rename your files, file reference and directory according to your input.

 Step 8.
-Go to into "C:\speedUP-main\speedUP-main" double click on SpeedUP.jar and  <b> wait for few seconds </b> your new directory will generate according to destinationDirectoryPath which exist in "gitCredentials.yaml"
+Go to into "C:\speedUP-main\speedUP-main", double click on SpeedUP.jar and  <b> wait for a few seconds. </b> the new directory will get generated according to destinationDirectoryPath which exists in "gitCredentials.yaml"

-Enjoy and happy learning....!

-above steps follow to generate the copy of code with new values from git and same thing can be done in order to generate code from the local machine also after modify "C:\speedUP-main\speedUP-main\configuration\inputType.yaml" .
+Follow the above steps to generate a copy of code with new values from git and the same thing can be done in order to generate code from the local machine also after modify "C:\speedUP-main\speedUP-main\configuration\inputType.yaml" .
 Change form "gitFlag: yes" to "gitFlag: no" and add your local code path in "posConfiguration.yaml" instead of Git repo link.

+Happy learning....!